High school (grades 9-12) · Miami, FL

 What is the racial and ethnic makeup of Charter High School of the Americas?

-The largest demographic group at Charter High School of the Americas is Hispanic or Latino at 98.9%.
-The school serves a student body in MIAMI, FL.
+The largest demographic group at Charter High School of the Americas is Hispanic or Latino at 98.9% of enrollment, in Miami, FL.

 What is the Resource Investment Index for Charter High School of the Americas?

-Charter High School of the Americas has a Resource Investment Index of 13/100 (F) based on 4 factors: student-teacher ratio, AP course offerings, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Charter High School of the Americas has a Resource Investment Index of 10/100 (lower reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, AP course offerings, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page